ekwan/PyPlate/proposals/usage-tracking.md

 ```
 - `substance`: The substance to measure
 - `timeframe`: The timeframe over which the deltas of the destinations should be compared
+- `unit`: The unit to return usage in
 - `destinations`: A list of `Containers` to be considered destinations.
 Alternatively, pass in `"plates"` to  consider all
 plates to be destinations.
 By default, all plates are considered destinations.